jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 **Procedure for proving debt**

 ### 233 Creditor must submit creditor's claim form
-(1) A creditor, including a creditor who has a preferential claim, who wishes to claim in the bankruptcy must submit a creditor's claim four to the Assignee within the specified time.
+(1) A creditor, including a creditor who has a preferential claim, who wishes to claim in the bankruptcy must submit a creditor's claim form to the Assignee within the specified time.
 (2) In subsection (1), specified time means the time for submitting the claim form that is specified by the Assignee by notice to the creditor or that is specified by the Assignee by advertisement in the prescribed manner.
 (3) The claim form must comply with the prescribed formalities.
 (4) A creditor must submit the claim form in accordance with the prescribed procedure.
-(5) The creditor must bear the costs of proving the debt, unless the Court makes an order as to the creditor's costs under section 242.
+(5) The creditor must bear the costs of proving the debt, unless the court makes an order as to the creditor's costs under section 242.
 (6) The creditor may amend or withdraw the claim form, but an amended form must comply with the formalities prescribed for the original claim form.

 **Role of Assignee in examining creditor's claim form**